Bankruptcy and Liens

 As a rule, a typical bankruptcy does not get rid of liens.

 A judgment is when a court has ruled you owe a debt.
-A lien is where the creditor has made it so that an asset or thing also owes a debt.
-Do bankruptcies clear judgements?
-Yes, they can.
-It depends on what you mean by “clear.”
-It might just be the lawyer in me coming out, but bankruptcies don’t clear judgments as in erase them from your credit report.
-Bankruptcy does clear judgements so that they’re discharged and you don’t owe them anymore.
+A judicial lien is where the creditor has made it so that you and an asset also owes a debt.
+If the question is, “do bankruptcies clear judgements” the answer is, “yes, they can.”
+(It depends on what you mean by “clear.”
+It might just be the bankruptcy lawyer in me coming out, but bankruptcies don’t clear judgments as in erase them from your credit report.)
+Bankruptcy, either Chapter 7 or Chapter 13, does clear judgements so that they’re discharged and you don’t owe them anymore.
+But remember, if there’s a judicial lien, both you and the house owed it.
+You’re clear after bankruptcy, but the house still owes the debt (unless you took steps during the case to remove it).

+Even if you filed a Chapter 7 bankruptcy years ago, can you avoid the lien now?
 It depends.
 This is the typical situation.
-A credit card sues someone, they get a judgment, they record a judicial lien, and the debtor then files bankruptcy.
+A credit card company sues someone, gets a judgment, they record a judicial lien, and the debtor then files bankruptcy.
 They don’t know about the lien, so they don’t tell their bankruptcy lawyer about it, and don’t contract with him or her to avoid it, don’t pay extra for it, and then years later when they want to refi or sell, horrors!
 There it is.

 The good news with bankruptcy and liens is that a judicial lien can still be avoided years later if it could have been avoided at the time of filing bankruptcy.